The following policy applies when a registration is cancelled:

 Lead mentors are active Wilderness First Responders, meaning they complete up to 10 days of intensive training in backcountry emergency medicine at least once every three years.
 Assistant mentors who are not Wilderness First Responders have completed Wilderness First Aid, a two day comprehensive training in emergency wilderness medicine.
 Mentors in Training have a minimum of basic first aid and CPR training.

-The Teaching Grove and Bear Camp each have an outhouse and we use a composting bucket system at all other program sites.
-Mentors support participants in building confidence going to the bathroom in a wilderness setting.
+All locations in Monroe and Swanville have outhouses with composting systems.
+Mentors support participants of all ages in building confidence going to the bathroom in a wilderness setting.

 The compulsory age of attendance for Maine children is 6 years old.
 If your child turns 6 between September 1st and July 31st of the following year, you are required to file a Notice of Intent (NOI) to homeschool.
 The statute states that the NOI should be filed within 10 days of the child turning 6.
 We do not suggest filing before they turn 6.
 Filing early can result in the state expecting an early compulsory age and eventually requiring it.
 The compulsory age in 2018-2019 was 7.
 It was just lowered to 6 for the 2019-2020 school year.